Baby Jogger City Mini Review

 Pros: Easy to use, cozy napping, Car seat compatible

-Cons: Heavier, hard to carry
+Cons: Heavier than umbrella options, hard to carry

 Manufacturer: Baby Jogger